Karim-Medlej/Business-Analysis-Project/README.md

 - Power BI was used to create interactive charts and dashboards to discover useful patterns.
 - A report was created with clear and concise language to present the results and recommendations.

-For more extensive and in-depth analysis please refer to the report PDF.
+⚠️ For more extensive and in-depth analysis please refer to the report PDF.

+🛠️ Python (Beautifulsoup / Pandas) and Power BI were used in this project.